Search

 sudo systemctl start varnish

 This is installed on the varnish server.
-Note that we need to configure NATS to talk to the NATS-server on the controller server.
+You’ll need to configure NATS to talk to the NATS-server on the controller server.

 # Install and start the agent